tskimmett/webrtc/README.md

 ## pubnub.peerConnection(uuid, callback)

 This will return the RTCPeerConnection object for the user ID given.
+If there is no RTCPeerConnection with the given user it will call the callback with `null`.

 Options:
 * uuid: The unique user ID to get the RTCPeerConnection for